Policy

 - inform individual education plans (IEPs), student learning goals, and school-wide planning

-- determine Disability Inclusion tier 3 student-level funding allocations to support schools to deliver adjustments for individual students with complex and high needs.
+- determine Disability Inclusion tier 3 student-level funding allocations to support schools to deliver adjustments for students with complex and high needs.

 What are functional needs?